PerfectlySoft/Perfect-Python/README.md

 Ensure you have installed and activated the latest Swift 4.0 tool chain.

+## Acknowledgement

+A few updates were suggested by Chris Lattner.
+Thanks, @Chris.

 ## Linux Build Note

 Please make sure libpython2.7-dev was installed on Ubuntu 16.04: